LED: Light Enhanced Depth Estimation at Night: Introduction

 \section{Introduction}

 Adverse conditions, such as harsh weather or nighttime, pose significant challenges to many computer vision applications.
-Despite impressive progress in perception systems for autonomous driving, enabled by powerful deep neural architectures and training techniques, the challenges of nighttime navigation persist, demanding precise scene comprehension.
-Accurate depth estimation is a crucial aspect of perception and extends beyond immediate applications, profoundly impacting overall scene perception, especially at night~\cite{silberman_indoor_2011}.
-While LiDAR sensors offer high accuracy, their widespread adoption is impeded by substantial costs.
-Additionally, in humid weather such as fog or rain, LiDAR effectiveness can be significantly degraded due to beam reflection and increased noise levels~\cite{bijelic2018benchmark, bijelic2018benchmarking}.
+Despite impressive progress in perception systems for autonomous driving, enabled by powerful deep neural architectures and training techniques, the challenges of nighttime navigation persist.
+Accurate depth estimation is a crucial aspect of perception, profoundly impacting overall scene perception and comprehension, especially at night~\cite{silberman_indoor_2011}.
+While LiDAR sensors offer high accuracy, their widespread adoption is impeded by their substantial cost.
+Additionally, in humid weather, LiDAR effectiveness can be significantly degraded due to beam reflection and increased noise levels~\cite{bijelic2018benchmark, bijelic2018benchmarking}.